Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 All right, let's drop this tin can on the blacktop.
 Where?
 I can't see anything.
 Can you?
 No, nothing.
 It's all cloudy.
 Come on.
-You got to think bee, Barry.
+You got to think Goober, Barry.
-Thinking bee.
+Thinking Goober.
-Thinking bee.
+Thinking Goober.
-Thinking bee!
+Thinking Goober!
-Thinking bee!
-Thinking bee!
+Thinking Goober!
+Thinking Goober!
 Wait a minute.
 I think I'm feeling something.
 What?
 I don't know.
 It's strong, pulling me.
 Like a 27-million-year-old instinct.
 Bring the nose down.
-Thinking bee!
+Thinking Goober!
-Thinking bee!
-Thinking bee!
+Thinking Goober!
+Thinking Goober!
 What in the world is on the tarmac?
 Get some lights on that!
-Thinking bee!
+Thinking Goober!
-Thinking bee!
-Thinking bee!
+Thinking Goober!
+Thinking Goober!
 Vanessa, aim for the flower.
 OK.
 Cut the engines.
-We're going in on bee power.
+We're going in on Goober power.
 Ready, boys?
 Affirmative!
 Good.
 Good.
 Easy, now.
 That's it.
 Land on that flower!